OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/etm.md

 ## OAuth Access Token Timeout
 - On ETM admin panel, you can specify the timeout seconds for the OAuth Access Token.
 - The number of seconds provided here specifies that token will stay valid (till the number of seconds specified) while not being used.
 It is recommended to set this value based on usage.
-In case of token regeneration, refer to [[#OAuth_Configuration| OAuth Configuration]] section.
+In case of token regeneration, refer to [OAuth Configuration](#oauth-configuration) section.

 ## Behavior of 'Link' type field
 - Custom link type of field can be added in **Metadata Details**.
-For JSON format, refer to [[#Metadata_Configuration| Metadata Configuration]] section.
+For JSON format, refer to [Metadata Configuration](#metadata-configuration) section.
 - After adding this field at system configuration level, 2 subfields will be visible at mapping configuration level to synchronize label & value of link separately.
 - Example:
   - Link type of custom field with name: CustomLink